 Driving time Hamilton to Waitomo Caves 71 km / 44 miles, 1 hour

 Venture to the Waitomo Caves, where you will enjoy the Waitomo Glowworm Caves and Ruakuri Caves Combo!
 Deep underground in the heart of the Waikato are a series of unique caves that will take your breath away.
-Ruakuri Cave is home to an innovative spiral entrance, echoing waterfalls, and limestone that flows into delicate shawl-like formations.
-Nearby, at the Waitomo Glowworm Caves, thousands of tiny glowworms cling to the cave ceiling, creating a starry sky within the underground night.
-You’ll also see a deep limestone shaft and a soaring subterranean cathedral that will leave you speechless.
+At the Waitomo Glowworm Caves, thousands of tiny glowworms cling to the cave ceiling, creating a starry sky within the underground night.
+Nearby, the Ruakuri Cave is home to an innovative spiral entrance, echoing waterfalls, and limestone that flows into delicate shawl-like formations.

 Driving time Waitomo Caves to Rotorua 148 km / 91 miles, 2.5 hours